fawahkhan/FashAPI-Notes/README.md

 # FastAPI Product Management System

 A simple yet powerful FastAPI application demonstrating CRUD operations (GET, POST, PUT, DELETE) for product management and inventory tracking with a PostgreSQL database connection.
+Go to /docs to access swagger to test the api's.

 ## Features